crumbyte/noxdir/README.md

 - The scan process on macOS might be slow sometimes.
 If it is an issue, consider using `--exclude` argument.
-- In some cases, the volumes might duplicate on macOS and Linux.
-This issue will be fixed in the next releases.

 ## 🧩 Planned Features